ronaks2309/vapi-elt-job/README.md

 - All contributors who help improve this project

 ---
-Made with ❤️ as a weekend project.
+Made with ❤️ by Ronak & heavy-lifting by Copilot.
 Star ⭐ if you found it useful!